 In addition to exploring the different exhibitions, you can attend concerts, literary readings and discussions, debates and other cultural events, or gather friends and family to enjoy fantastic meal and the spectacular view from the 13th floor.
 The museum also houses art workshops where you can experiment with different techniques and materials, and other fun activities where children and adults can create inspiring art experiences together.

-- When the new Munch Museum opens to the public in the spring 2020, it will be one of the world's largest museums dedicated to a single artist.
+- When the new Munch Museum opens to the public in the summer of 2020, it will be one of the world's largest museums dedicated to a single artist.

 - 11 exhibition halls are located throughout seven floors, and the large exhibition halls provide opportunities for new and different ways to experience art.